Leica Q Typ 116 versus Canon M5

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
-However, the one in the Q Typ 116 offers a substantially higher resolution than the one in the EOS M5 (3680k vs 2360k dots).
+However, the one in the Q Typ 116 offers a substantially higher resolution than the one in the M5 (3680k vs 2360k dots).
 The adjacent table lists some of the other core features of the Leica Q Typ 116 and Canon M5 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica Q Typ 116 (⇒ rgt)||3680||no||3.0||1040||fixed||YES||2000||10.0||no||no|